 Some beekeepers will do a mass feed where they leave a container out for all the bees in the area.
 This works for some beekeepers, but raccoons and wild animals will also get into this and may make a mess.
 Protection may be necessary to prevent the waste of the product.
 Other beekeepers will do an entrance feeder that sits in the entrance of the beehive and restricts access to the honey or sugar water.
 There is the possibility that a stronger hive will rob the weaker hives and slow the growth of a hive.
 And there are several forms on hive feeders.
 Some take the place of a frame inside of the beehive, others use an empty box that sits on top of the hive.

 Feeding Honey Bees Pollen

 Pollen is the only protein young bees will have to eat.
-What happens is that honey bees will collect pollen while flying around looking for nectar.
-The honey bee will store the pollen on their back legs in a small groove called a pollen sack.
-When the bees go back to the hive, they will pass it along to be stored.
-The pollen will be mixed with enzymes and create something called bee bread.
+Honey bees collect pollen while flying around looking for nectar.
+They store the pollen on their back legs in small grooves called a pollen sacks.
+When bees go back to the hive, they pass it along to be stored.
+The pollen is mixed with enzymes to create something called bee bread.
 This is what the young bees will be fed to help them grow and strengthen the hive.